konstantin0s/weather_app/README.md

 ## User stories
-3. As a User, I want the cities to be sorted alphabetically. = Homepage
+3. As a User, I want the cities to be sorted alphabetically. = See Homepage
-4. As a User, I want to be able to refresh the data that is on the home screen. = On home page, click "Refresh Data!" button.
+4. As a User, I want to be able to refresh the data that is on the home screen. = See on home page, click "Refresh Data!" button.
-5. As a User, I want to be able to click on a city and see the weather results on a separate detail screen. = On home page, click "More Details.." button, under each city name.
+5. As a User, I want to be able to click on a city and see the weather results on a separate detail screen. = See on home page, click "More Details.." button, under each city name.
 6. As a User, I want all the temperatures to be displayed in Celsius.
 The API returns also Fahrenheit and Kelvin, so they need to be converted:
 Celsius = Kelvin - 273.15
 Celsius = (Fahrenheit - 32) / 1.8 = This can be see on a separate detail screen with the weather results
-7. As a User, I want the temperatures to be displayed in chronological order. = On home page, click " Show Chronological" button.
+7. As a User, I want the temperatures to be displayed in chronological order. = See on home page, click " Show Chronological" button.
-8. As a User, I want to have the ability to hide/unhide a city and remember my choice after a page reload. =  On home page, click "Show/Hide" button.
+8. As a User, I want to have the ability to hide/unhide a city and remember my choice after a page reload. = See on home page, click "Show/Hide" button.

-10. As a Reviewer, I want a subject in the README.md explaining the chosen architecture. =
+10. As a Reviewer, I want a subject in the README.md explaining the chosen architecture. = See details below:
 ## Nodejs
 The backend is used to make these requests with NodeJS.
 I typically use NodeJS and a backend to help separate out logic, especially if I need to make calls to a database and or calls to an external api.
 Another good reason would be that I can handle sensitive information and it's better to do it on server side and not on client side.